Is this topic for you?

 How is it treated?

 Depression can be treated in various ways.
-Counseling, psychotherapy, and/or antidepressant medicines are all used.
+Counseling, psychotherapy, and antidepressant medicines can all be used.
 Lifestyle changes, such as getting more exercise, also may help.
-Your doctor or mental health professional will help you find the best treatment.

 What can you do if a loved one has depression?